Necessary Documents

 A study visa is a type of visa that allows a foreign national to enter and stay in a country for the purpose of pursuing educational courses at recognized institutions, such as universities, colleges, or schools.
 It is usually granted for the duration of the course or program.

-The application process varies by country but typically involves:
+The application process varies by country but typically involves: Receiving an acceptance letter from a recognized educational institution.

 Submitting a visa application form along with required documents such as a valid passport, photographs, proof of funds, and proof of accommodation.